jonase/termito/README.md

 ;; => x
 ```

+More examples can be found in [src/termito/examples](src/termito/examples).

 ## Usage

 This library is not yet released to Clojars.
-Stay tuned.
+If you really want to try
+it you'll have to use core.logic master and not version 0.8.0.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Jonas Enlund

 Distributed under the Eclipse Public License, the same as Clojure.